kematzy/conky/Conky-Man-Page.md

   > One of the chars in "RSDZTW" representing the state of the process where R is running, S is sleeping in an interruptible wait, D is waiting in uninterruptible disk sleep, Z is zombie, T is traced or stopped (on a signal), and W is paging

 * `pid_stderr pid`
-  > Filedescriptor binded to the STDERR of the process
+  > File descriptor binded to the `STDERR` of the process

 * `pid_stdin pid`
-  > Filedescriptor binded to the STDIN of the process
+  > File descriptor binded to the `STDIN` of the process

 * `pid_stdout pid`
-  > Filedescriptor binded to the STDOUT of the process
+  > Filedescriptor binded to the `STDOUT` of the process

 * `pid_threads pid`
   > Number of threads in process containing this thread